 In any case a proposed elective may not be substantively similar to components of the major programme and all components must be of an academic level.
-The requirements for the minor are published on the intranet at Maastricht University (https://intranet.maastrichtuniversity.nl/).
+The requirements for the minor are published on the intranet at Maastricht University.

-Article 2.5 Registration of the placement and the bachelor's thesis
+Article 2.5 Placement and bachelor's thesis

 - 1. The thesis will be graded by two examiners.
-The first examiner (the principle examiner) grades the content of the thesis and also the process of writing/placement.
+The first examiner (the principal examiner) grades the content of the thesis and also the process of writing/placement.
 The second examiner grades only the content of the thesis.
 Only one figure after the comma is allowed. - 2.
 The unweighted mean of both grades for the content of the thesis is computed. - 3.
 In order to compute the final grade for the thesis, the mean grade of the content and the grade for the process/placement will be determined.
 The weights will be published before the start of year 3. - 4.
 All grades must be at least 6.0 to pass the thesis. - 5.
 In case of a large discrepancy between the grades of the two examiners for the content (i.e. 2 points or more), a student who feels treated unfairly can file an appeal to the board of examiners to have a third independent examiner grade the thesis.
 If the board of examiners thinks the appeal is well-founded and agrees with the appeal, the final grade for the 'content' of the thesis will be the average of the grades of the three examiners. - 6.
-A student can only request a $3^{rd}$ examiner when the grades of the $1^{st}$ and $2^{nd}$ examiner are sufficient.
+A student can only request a 3rd examiner when the grades of the 1st and 2nd examiner are sufficient.